 past author events

-Tia Chucha Press is the publishing wing of Tia Chucha’s Centro Cultural & Bookstore.
-We only publish poetry at this time.
-We do full poetry manuscripts of more than 60 pages.
-We publish all types of poetic expression and are not bound by poetic style, form, school, or era.
+Tia Chucha Press is a multi-genre publishing house, with emphasis on poetry.
+We publish all kinds of literary expression and are not bound by literary styles, schools, or eras.
 We only publish books that “knock us off our feet.”
-Please submit your best work — no fillers please: all poems must work.
-We are cross cultural — our poets have been Chicano, African American, Jamaican American, Native American, Irish American, Italian American, Korean American, Japanese American, Puerto Rican, Cuban American, and more.
-All ages, genders, sexual orientations, disabilities, and spiritual persuasions are welcome.
+Please submit your best work — no fillers please: all poems or other writing must work.
+Our writers reside in the U.S. and its territories with backgrounds from Mexico, Black America, El Salvador, Guatemala, Ireland, Italy, England, Korea, the Philippines, Japan, Cuba, Puerto Rican, Virgin Islands, and more.
+Any accomplished or aspiring writer—all ages, races, genders, sexual orientations, disabilities, and spiritual persuasion—are welcome.
 1.)
-Send a full manuscript – hard copy and email are accepted.
-Please make sure manuscript is in Roman type (no design elements please), flush left, one poem per page (although poems can go on for more than one page), 12 point font, more or less between 60 and 120 pages.
+Send a full manuscript—hard copy and email are accepted.
+Please make sure the manuscript is in Roman type and in Word Doc.
+No design elements please.
+For poetry manuscripts, poems should be flush left, one poem per page (although poems can go on for more than one page), 12-point font, between 60 and 120 pages.
 2.)
-Mail manuscript submissions to: Luis J. Rodriguez Editor, Tia Chucha Press PO Box 328 San Fernando, CA 91341 Include a self-addressed stamped envelope if you’d like the manuscript returned.
+Mail manuscript submissions to: Luis J. Rodriguez, Editor, Tia Chucha Press PO Box 328 San Fernando, CA 91341 Include a self-addressed stamped envelope if you’d like the manuscript returned.
 If not, your manuscript will be destroyed.
-OR You can e-mail us your complete manuscript, in .PDF format only to: tcpress@tiachucha.org 3.)
-We accept manuscripts year-round — there are no deadlines.
+OR You can email us your complete manuscript in PDF format to: tcpress@tiachucha.org 3.)
+We accept manuscripts year-round.
+There are no deadlines.
 4.)
 No agents are necessary.
 We pull our books from manuscripts submitted, regardless of how they get to us.
 5.)
-Please give the editors up to six months to respond.
+Please allow the editors more than six months to respond.
 6.)
-We only publish two books a year, and have had up to 200 manuscripts a year sent to us.
+We only publish two to three books a year and have had up to 100 manuscripts a year sent to us.
 It’s competitive, but worth it.
 7.)
 Please inform us if your manuscript is being submitted to other publishers at the same time.
 8.)
-Our only criteria is literary merit.
+Our only criteria are literary merit.
 It also helps if you’ve had a strong list of previous publications in magazines, newspapers, books, and the Internet.

 Submission Guidelines